cobwebch/external_import/Documentation/Developer/Api/Index.rst

 A call context class must inherit from :php:`\Cobweb\ExternalImport\Context\AbstractCallContext` and implement the necessary methods.
 There is currently a single method called :code:`outputDebug()` which is supposed to display some debug output.
-A specific call context exists only the command line and makes it possible to display (somehow) debug output despite being all tied up in the Symfony console.
+A specific call context exists only the command line and makes it possible to display in the Symfony console.

 Since the call context is attached to the instance of the :php:`\Cobweb\ExternalImport\Importer` class, it makes it possible to react to some actions at points where the usual handlers